89th Infantry Regiment "Salerno"

 The 89th Infantry Regiment "Salerno" (89° Reggimento Fanteria "Salerno") is an inactive unit of the Italian Army last based in Salerno.
 The regiment is named for the city of Salerno and part of the Italian Army's infantry arm.

 The regiment was one of sixteen infantry regiments formed on 1 November 1884.
-In 1911-12 the regiment participated in the Italo-Turkish War and during World War I the regiment fought on the Italian front and the Western Front in France.
+In 1911–12 the regiment participated in the Italo-Turkish War and during World War I the regiment fought on the Italian front and the Western Front in France.
 During World War II the regiment was assigned to the 5th Infantry Division "Cosseria", with which it participated in the Italian invasion of France.
 In June 1942 the Cosseria division was assigned to the Italian Army in Russia and the regiment fought in southern Ukraine and on the Don river in southern Russia.
 In December 1942 the division and regiment were destroyed during the Soviet Operation Little Saturn.
 Reformed in June 1943 in Italy the regiment was disbanded by invading German forces after the announcement of the Armistice of Cassibile on 8 September 1943.
-For its conduct in Ukraine and Russia the regiment was awarded Italy's highest military honor the Gold Medal of Military Valour.
+For its conduct in Ukraine and Russia the regiment was awarded Italy's highest military honor the Gold Medal of Military Valor.
 In 1958 the regiment was reformed as a training unit, which was reduced to a battalion sized unit in 1974.
 In 1991 the 89th Infantry Battalion "Salerno" was disbanded.

 History

 Formation

 On 1 November 1884 the 89th Infantry Regiment (Brigade "Salerno") was formed in Bologna with companies ceded by the 9th Infantry Regiment (Brigade "Regina"), 11th Infantry Regiment (Brigade "Casale"), 39th Infantry Regiment (Brigade "Bologna"), 49th Infantry Regiment (Brigade "Parma"), and 71st Infantry Regiment (Brigade "Puglie").
-On the same day the 90th Infantry Regiment (Brigade "Salerno") was formed in Bologna with companies ceded by the sister regiments of the above listed regiments.
+On the same day the 90th Infantry Regiment (Brigade "Salerno") was formed in Bologna with companies ceded by the 10th Infantry Regiment (Brigade "Regina"), 12th Infantry Regiment (Brigade "Casale"), 40th Infantry Regiment (Brigade "Bologna"), 50th Infantry Regiment (Brigade "Parma"), and 72nd Infantry Regiment (Brigade "Puglie").
 Both regiments consisted of a staff and three battalions, with four companies per battalion.
 Together the two regiments formed the Brigade "Salerno".